 - Introduce yourself to a campus minister and learn more about spiritual growth opportunities on campus.

 - Attend cultural events to explore the diversity represented at SLU.
-Visit the Cross Cultural Center to learn more or to get involved in a multicultural organization.
+Visit the Cross Cultural Center for Global Citizenship to learn more or check out SLU Groups to get involved in a multicultural organization.

 - Develop academic, emotional and spiritual support systems.
 Use the Student Health Center and the University Counseling Center, if needed.